castdrian/TubeTweaks/README.md

 21. **LowContrastMode**: Makes the UI interface look dimmer to make it easier on the eyes.
 (App Compatibility: v17.33.2-v17.38.10)

+22. **Gonerino**: A YouTube tweak that allows you to block specific channels and automatically remove their videos from your feed.
+Block channels directly from video context menu and remove "People also watched this video" and "You might also like this" suggestions.

 # AltStore

 <a href="https://tinyurl.com/YTLiteAltstore"><img src="https://raw.githubusercontent.com/YTLitePlus/Assets/main/Github/Buttons/Altstore/Altstore.png" width="200"></a>